Panus rudis

 Panus is a small genus of tough wood-rotting fungi whose fruitbodies are usually purple tinged when young and fresh; they grow rather like oyster mushrooms or Split Gill fungi, with a very short eccentric stem, wavy margins, and shallowish gills that fork.

 Panus rudis occurs on dead deciduous hardwood in southern Europe.
-Although reported twice in Britain there are doubts about the accuracy of identification: they may have been confused with Panus conchatus.
+The few records from Britain might be due to confusion with Panus conchatus.

 Despite having gills, fungi in the genus Panus are now thought to be much more closely related to the Polypores than to the Agaricales - another example of parallel evolution.
 (Oyster mushrooms of the Pleurotus genus are, in contrast, classified in the order Agaricales.)